johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 In order for decoding of an Distributed Actor to work on every layer of such decoding process, a special `CodingUserInfoKey.actorTransport` is used to store the actor transport in the Decoder's `userInfo` property, such that it may be accessed by any decoding step in a deep hierarchy of encoded values.
 If a distributed actor reference was sent as part of a message, this means that it's `init(from:)` will be invoked with the actor transport present.

-The default synthesized decoding conformance therefore automatically, without any additional user intervention, can decode itself when being decoded from the context of any actor transport.
-The synthesized initializer looks roughtly like this:
+The default synthesized decoding conformance can therefore automatically, without any additional user intervention, decode itself when being decoded from the context of any actor transport.
+The synthesized initializer looks roughly like this:

 ```swift
 extension DistributedActor {